polytropon/django/README.rst

 Django
 ======

+This fork is intended to fix problems with the custom user model.
 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.